Amadeus, Count of Neuchâtel

 Amadeus, Count of Neuchâtel (died 1285) was a son of Count Rudolph III and his wife, Sybille of Montbéliard.
 In 1272, he succeeded his father as Count of Neuchâtel.
 However, his brothers questioned the legitimacy of his sole rule and demanded a share of his inheritance.
 They asked the grandfather Theodoric III, Count of Montbéliard to arbitrate the dispute.
 Theodoric deviated from the usual practice in those days, and decided that the county should be regarded as an indivisible entity.
 He awarded the county to Amadeus, but acknowledged that his brothers were entitled to a share.
 However, the brothers would have to swear allegiance to Amadeus.

 Marriage and issue

-Amadeus was married to Jordanna, the daughter of Count Ulrich of Arberg.
+Amadeus was married to Jordane, the daughter of Aimon I de La Sarraz.
 They had the following children: